 The eyelid has a rich arterial supply from numerous vessels:

-- Ophthalmic artery – lacrimal, medial palpebral, supraorbital and supratrochlear arteries.
+- Ophthalmic artery – lacrimal, medial palpebral, supraorbital, dorsal nasal and supratrochlear arteries.

 - Facial artery – angular branch.